 - Related Entries

 Franz Brentano was born on January 16, 1838 in Marienberg am Rhein, Germany, a descendent of a strongly religious German-Italian family of intellectuals (his uncle Clemens Brentano and his aunt Bettina von Arnim were among the most important writers of German Romanticism and his brother Lujo Brentano became a leading expert in social economics).
 He studied mathematics, poetry, philosophy, and theology in Munich, Würzburg, and Berlin.
 Already at high school he became acquainted with Scholasticism; at university he studied Aristotle with Trendelenburg in Berlin, and read Comte as well as the British Empiricists (mainly John Stuart Mill), all of whom had a great influence on his work.
-Brentano received his Ph.D. in 1862, with his thesis On the Several Senses of Being in Aristotle.
+Brentano received his Ph.D. from the University of Tübingen in 1862, with his thesis On the Several Senses of Being in Aristotle.

 After graduation Brentano prepared to take his vows; he was ordained a Catholic priest in 1864.
 Nevertheless he continued his academic career at the University of Würzburg, where he presented his Habilitationsschrift on The Psychology of Aristotle in 1867.
 Despite reservations in the faculty about his priesthood he eventually became full professor in 1873.
 During this period, however, Brentano struggled more and more with the official doctrine of the Catholic Church, especially with the dogma of papal infallibility, promulgated at the first Vatican Council in 1870.
 Shortly after his promotion at the University of Würzburg, Brentano withdrew from the priesthood and from his position as professor.